 - ease of a storm worthy pitch

-- ease of entry (I like side rather than front entries)
+- ease of entry (I like side rather than front entry)

-- usable space (sloping sidewalls can limit this).
+- usable space (sloping sidewalls can limit this) given number of people.
 See Andrew’s article about calculation usable space and the related space spreadsheet

 - footprint size (smaller for more usable space good)

 - how it looks (I like clean lines)

 The weighting of these factors varies person to person.
 In fact, my weighting of these factors depends on where I am going to use the shelter.
 I have noticed that some people tend to gravitate to shelters that are as open as possible.
 They want to be as fully connected to their environment as possible.
 I often see these people using flat tarps.
 Other people want their shelter to be enclosing and protective.
 Walls and floors are important.
 While I have used a flat tarp and cowboy camped, I find that I often like some sense of boundaries, especially on solo trips.
 I know that I could easily live without my “walls”, they can give me a psychological comfort that makes the trip more enjoyable.